FlyDamas

-FlyDamas Airlines (فلاي داماس) was a Syrian airline based at Damascus International Airport.
-Using a single Boeing 737-300 aircraft, it operated scheduled flights to Iraq, Kuwait, Syria and Sudan.
+FlyDamas Airlines (فلاي داماس) was a private Syrian airline based at Damascus International Airport from 2015 to 2018.
+The airline operated a single Boeing 737-300 aircraft and had scheduled flights to Iraq, Kuwait, Syria and Sudan.
+The airline ceased operations on 30 January 2018.

 History

 FlyDamas had planned to launch flights on 1 April and 1 November 2015; however, this did not occur.
 The airline operated its first flight on 10 December 2015 between Damascus and Qamishli.
 Although it was planning flights to many destinations, FlyDamas initially only operated flights to Qamishli.
 For this reason, the airline may be affiliated with the Syrian government and may have been transporting supplies to the city for the Syrian Army.

 FlyDamas began flights to various countries in the Middle East and Africa, using a Boeing 737-500 leased from Alexandria Airlines.
 However in November 2016 they acquired their own Boeing 737-300.
 In August 2017, FlyDamas began to lease a freighter Boeing 737-400 from Mid Africa Aviation for dedicated cargo.

-As of January 2021, the airline suspended operations with plans to resume its services.
+The airline ceased operations on 30 January 2018.